sourcecred/template-instance/README.md

 }
 ```

-The `balancedPerWeek` policy allows SourceCred to reward people retro-actively.
-For example, If someone has been historically "overpaid"
-with grain relative to their Cred scores, that person will receive less grain in the balanced distribution while people
-who have been "underpaid" relative to their Cred will receive more grain.

-The `recentPerWeek` policy weights contributions with an exponential decay.
-The `recentWeeklyDecayRate` parameter determines the exponential rate of decay.
-The weighting for each week is equal to (1 - `recentWeeklyDecayRate`) raised to the power of the week number.
-For example, if `recentWeeklyDecayRate` is set to 1, this policy is equivalent to the `immediatePerWeek` policy; 100% of grain is distributed based on Cred generated in the last week and Cred created in prior weeks is "discounted" to 0%.
-If `recentWeeklyDecayRate` is set to 0.5 (i.e. 50% discount), as in the above example, the policy will count 100% of the Cred generated in the last week, 50% of the Cred generated in the week before, 25% from the week before that, 12.5% from the week before that, and so on.
-In other words, `recentPerWeek` is a lot more flexible in how it rewards the most recent contributions without making it a hard 1-week cut-off.

-In SourceCred, we distribute 15000 grain / week with the "balanced" policy and 5000 grain / week with the "immediate"
-policy.
-The values you use for your community depend on whether you want to optimize for more immediate short term
-action, or for long term incentive alignment, but we recommend using a blend of both.

 ### Low-level CLI
 If you want to go deeper, you can access lower-level commands in the sourcecred CLI in the form of: `yarn sourcecred <command>`.